Confused-Rat/Practice-1/README.md

 # Stuff

-These are not serious projects.
+I'm learning to code, and these are some of my practice projects.